After new law, McConnell warns CEOs: ‘Stay out of politics’

 “It’s jaw-dropping to see powerful American institutions not just permit themselves to be bullied, but join in the bullying themselves,” he said.

-Last week, Delta, Coca-Cola and other companies spoke critically of the new law in Georgia and baseball announced it was moving the all-star game from the state.
+Last week, Delta, Coca-Cola and other companies spoke critically of the new law in Georgia and baseball announced it was moving the All-Star Game from the state.

 McConnell warned companies not to get involved in voting issues or other upcoming debates on environmental policy or gun violence heading to Congress.